-We are definitely open to trying to continue RVing with another child if we have one, but we will need to see how we feel when that time comes.
+We are definitely open to RVing with another child when we have one, but we will need to see how we feel when that time comes.
 We plan on taking it a year at a time to keep from being too overwhelmed with future decisions.

 We have considered homeschooling, but we've still got a couple of years before we have to get too serious about a decision.
 RVing involves so many decisions on a daily basis we almost have to push decisions that are further out to the back of our mind a bit or it starts to become overwhelming.
 We've talked about homeschooling the first few years until Hensley can tell us what she wants to do and then going from there with either continuing homeschooling or putting her in a public school.
 It's all up for debate though.
 There are pros for public school right off the bat if we are settled down at that point too.
 If you haven't checked it out, here's one of our videos where we discuss some of this as well.

 Tour our 2008 model 31' Classic Airstream towed by a 2007 Savana Diesel 1 ton Van.

 Length: 224.1" (18ft 6 inches)